Navy Mutual Life Insurance

 What is life insurance?

-Like auto or health insurance, life insurance creates a financial safety net.
-This important coverage can help cushion the strain on your loved ones in the event of your death.
+Life insurance creates a safety net to help offset the financial strain that may be caused by a particular event – in this case, a death.
+This important coverage can help cushion the financial burden that may be placed on your loved ones in the event of your passing.

-While it may not be pleasant to think about, it’s important to consider what could happen to those who depend on you financially.
-What would their lives be like once you’re gone?
-Whether you’re an income generator, a caregiver, or both, life insurance can provide an important cash benefit to those you leave behind.
+Life insurance does this by providing a cash benefit to those whom you leave behind.
 This benefit can create future income for your loved ones as well as help offset immediate expenses and debt.

-What’s the difference between term life and whole life insurance?
+What is the difference between term and permanent life insurance?